-This Compensation Discussion and Analysis provides information with respect to the following persons who, pursuant to SEC rules, constitute our named executive officers ("NEOs") for Fiscal 2022:
+This Compensation Discussion and Analysis provides information with respect to the following persons who, pursuant to SEC rules, constitute our named executive officers ("NEOs") for Fiscal 2023:

-- Michael Hurlston, our President and Chief Executive Officer (our "CEO"); - Dean Butler, our Senior Vice President and Chief Financial Officer (our "CFO"); - Saleel Awsare, our Senior Vice President and General Manager, PC and Peripherals Division; - John McFarland, our Senior Vice President, General Counsel and Secretary; and - Craig Stein, our Senior Vice President and General Manager, Mobile and IoT Division.
+- Michael Hurlston, our President and Chief Executive Officer (our "CEO"); - Dean Butler, our Senior Vice President and Chief Financial Officer (our "CFO"); - Saleel Awsare, our Senior Vice President and General Manager, PC and Peripherals Division; - John McFarland, our Senior Vice President, General Counsel and Secretary; and - Craig Stein, our Senior Vice President and General Manager, Mobile and IoT Division.(1) - (1) On July 31, Mr. Stein voluntarily resigned from his position as our Senior Vice President and General Manager, Mobile and IoT Division, effective as of September 23, 2023.

-This Compensation Discussion and Analysis provides an overview of our executive compensation philosophy, the overall objectives of our executive compensation program, and each component of compensation that we provide.
-In addition, we explain how and why the Compensation Committee arrived at the specific compensation policies and decisions involving our executive officers, including our NEOs, during Fiscal 2022.
+This Compensation Discussion and Analysis provides an overview of our executive compensation philosophy, the overall objectives of our executive compensation program, and each element of compensation that we provide.
+In addition, we explain how and why the Compensation Committee arrived at the specific compensation policies and decisions involving our executive officers during Fiscal 2023.